Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Relational Formulation of Quantum Mechanics

 A \textit{Quantum State} of $S$ describes the complete information an observer $\cal{O}$ can know about $S$.
-From the examination on the measurement process and the interaction history of a quantum system, we consider a quantum state encodes the information relative to the measuring system or the environment that the system previously interacted with.
-In this sense, the quantum state of $S$ is described relative to $A$.
-It is equivalent to say that the quantum state is relative to an observer $\cal{O}$ because there is no space-like separation between $\cal{O}$ and $A$. $\cal{O}$ operates $A$, reads the measurement outcomes of $A$, and has the complete control of $A$.
-The idea that a quantum state encodes information from previous interactions is also proposed in Ref~\cite{Rovelli07}.
+A quantum state encodes the relational information of $S$ relative to $A$ or other systems that $S$ previously interacted with~\cite{Rovelli07}.
 The information encoded in the quantum state is the complete knowledge an observer can say about $S$, as it determines the possible outcomes of next measurement.
+As we will explain later, the state for a quantum system is not a fundamental concept.
+Instead, it is a derivative concept from the relational properties.
 When next measurement with another apparatus $A'$ is completed, the description of quantum state is updated to be relative to $A'$.